kushaldas/tunir/docs/why.rst

 that will help me run automated tests for the cloud images.
 I kept the system generic enough to execute any kind of tests people want.

 The configuration is very minimal with Tunir.
+There is also a golang verion called `gotun <https://gotun.rtfd.io>`_ which has better option to run the tests inside OpenStack or AWS.